wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 Affiliate Marketing is the fastest growing advertising method and it is very cost effective.

-This plugin facilitates the affiliates recruitment, registration, login, management process.
+This wp affiliate plugin facilitates the affiliates recruitment, registration, login, management process.

 It will also track the referrals your affiliates send to your site and give commissions appropriately.